anandkumarpatel/tried-and-true/README.md

 - add list view
 - add proportion calculator
+- add tags
+- add rating
+- add search

   This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: